 Where an individual rents out part of their only or main home, up to £7,500 of income from the letting will be tax-free due to availability of rent-a-room relief.

 Employees should also review their tax codes to ensure that the correct allowances and deductions are included.
-Where excessive deductions have been included in the current tax year, a tax repayment may be due following the 5 April 2019 year end.
+If the tax codes in the current year are incorrect then an underpayment or over-payment may arise and be due following the end of the tax year, 5 April 2019.

 One way of utilising the allowance is to sell and then buyback stocks and shares.
 This provides an opportunity to increase the base cost for future sales.
 The repurchase will need to be delayed for more than 30 days or made by your spouse, civil partner, or ISA to benefit from this.